guglielmocamporese/math-unipd-booking-bot/README.md

 ```

 ### TODO
+- Write a Telegram bot for this project,
 - Extend the code on different web browser other than Chrome,
 - Add functionalities (booking statistics, ...)